 The Big Sound

 A++ is our grade.
 The loudest massed string passages can be a bit much, but they are tolerable.
-Most pressings of this album that we’ve played in the past have been pretty much unlistenable.
+Many pressings of this album that we’ve played in the past have pretty much been unlistenable.

 So dynamic! — you better have your stereo working at the top of its game or this side is going to be hard to sit through.
 The close-miked xylophone will give your arm and cart a real workout.
 If you have precise control over your setup, this may be a good record to fine tune it with.
 VTA is of course ultra-critical on vintage classical albums such as this.

 The quieter passages fare best, showing off the Living Stereo tubey magic to full advantage.

 Hoe-Down sounds like it may be slightly worn; either that or its got some compressor distortion problems.

 With Big Bold sound such as this the engineers had to walk a very fine line in order to balance the dynamic power of the music without letting the quietest passages disappear.
 (Nowadays loud orchestral music is either dynamic and shrill or compressed to death.)